Last Updated: November 07, 2020

 Losing ether to failed transactions is a somewhat common occurrence in the Ethereum blockchain.
 For example, transactions can fail if users don’t include sufficient gas to pay the transaction fee for a transaction they are trying to initiate.
 Even though the transaction fails to confirm, the ether paid to attempt the confirmation is not refunded.

-Ether lost in failed transactions could result in a capital loss that could be used to offset capital gains.
+If you lose ether in a failed transaction, that could result in a capital loss which you could use to offset capital gains.
 Suppose you spent 1 ETH in gas fees and the transaction failed.
 You purchased this ETH for $100.
 At the time you spent it on gas, it was worth $80.
 Here, you have a disposition event and a capital loss of $20 ($100 – $80).
 Note that if the price of ETH has gone up in value, you could also have a capital gain.